freeCodeCamp/guide/src/pages/java/loops/infinite-loops/index.md

 ---
-title: Java Infinite Loops
+title: Infinite Loops
 ---
-# Java Infinite Loops
+# Infinite Loops

 If you want your loop to go on infinitely, you can use the `while`, `do while` and `for` statement.